listlessbird/poland-ai-ts-workshop/exercises/05-evals/05.3-llm-as-a-judge-eval/problem/readme.md

 ## The Attribution Scorer

-Inside the attribution evaluator, we're calling `createScorer`, which is the way you create scorers in separate files:
+Inside the [`attribution-eval.ts`](./evals/attribution-eval.ts) evaluator, we're calling `createScorer`, which is the way you create scorers in separate files:

 ```ts
 export const attributionToChainOfThoughtPaper = createScorer<